hmhngx/dickinson-discourse/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## 🙏 Acknowledgments

+- Dickinson College for inspiration and academic context
+- Supabase team for the excellent backend-as-a-service platform
+- React and Tailwind CSS communities for the amazing tools
+- All contributors and testers who helped improve this platform

+## 📞 Support

+For questions, issues, or contributions, please:
+1. Check existing issues in the repository
+2. Create a new issue with detailed information
+3. Contact the development team

+---

+**Built with ❤️ for the Dickinson College community**